django-cms/django-cms/docs/extending_cms/extending_page_title.rst

 Hooking the extension to the admin site
 =======================================

-To make your extension editable, you must first create an admin that subclasses ``cms.extensions.PageExtensionAdmin``.
+To make your extension editable, you must first create an admin class that subclasses ``cms.extensions.PageExtensionAdmin``.
 This admin handles page permissions.
 If you want to use your own admin class, make sure to exclude the live versions of the extensions by using